SiriusPoint Acknowledges Indication of Interest from Third Point

-/EIN News/ -- HAMILTON, Bermuda, April 12, 2023 (GLOBE NEWSWIRE) -- Today SiriusPoint Ltd. (“SiriusPoint” or the “Company”) (NYSE: SPNT) has acknowledged an indication of interest from Third Point LLC and certain of its affiliates (“Third Point”), disclosed in a Schedule 13D/A filing earlier today, to explore a potential acquisition of all, or substantially all, of the outstanding Common Shares of the Company.
+HAMILTON, Bermuda, April 12, 2023 (GLOBE NEWSWIRE) -- Today SiriusPoint Ltd. ("SiriusPoint" or the "Company") SPNT has acknowledged an indication of interest from Third Point LLC and certain of its affiliates ("Third Point"), disclosed in a Schedule 13D/A filing earlier today, to explore a potential acquisition of all, or substantially all, of the outstanding Common Shares of the Company.

 Consistent with its fiduciary duties, in consultation with its financial and legal advisors, the SiriusPoint Board of Directors will carefully evaluate any proposal to acquire the Company, if and when a proposal is received.